avengineers/spl-core/doc/unitTesting.md

 ## Mocking

 In order to successfully implement your tests, it is very likely that you must mock (https://en.wikipedia.org/wiki/Mock_object#Motivation) some of your used interfaces.
-There is a way of semi-automatic mocking with CMock.
-You can add mocks by:
+We provide a way of semi-automatic mocking.
+In case of `IsolMn.c` we managed to add mocks by:
-- adding `create_mocks(<path to your header>)` to `src/App/<component>/parts.cmake`
+- adding `create_mocks(test/mock/Rte_IsolMn.h)` to `src/App/IsolMn/parts.cmake`
-- (some manual preprocessing might be required, CMock will only detect functions, no macros)
+- creating the file `test/mock/Rte_IsolMn.h` inside IsolMn component
+  - this file is a copy of the real `Rte_IsolMn.h`
+  - but with the Autosar functions "manually" preprocessed.
+For details compare both files with BeyondCompare or similar
 -  add all missing global variables to `test_component.c` (previously created) so that it links.

 # Building and Executing Unit Tests